alchemy-fr/Phraseanet-Docs/en/Admin/Console.rst

 .. note::

-    Each commands returns an exit code, which can be used for automated scripts.
+    Each command returns an exit code, which can be used for automated scripts.

 check:ensure-dev-settings
 *************************